NEET64/chess-game/README.md

 - **Human vs. Computer:** Play against Stockfish, a strong open-source chess engine.
 - **User-Friendly Interface:** The game features a clean and intuitive interface for a seamless gaming experience.
 - **Responsive Design:** Enjoy the game on various devices, as the interface adapts to different screen sizes.
+- **Major Fearure:** It has many features like checkmate, not killing king, suggestions, enpassant, Short side and long side castling

 ## Technologies Used
 - Javascript